A quick rinse is enough for most items. This prevents food residue from contaminating and ruining other recyclables.

 Practice the 3 R’s in order: reduce, reuse then recycle.
 Recycling is good, but it still takes a lot of energy to collect, sort, ship and reprocess recyclables.
 Reducing waste at the source is always the best option.

 Some companies have programs to ‘take back’ their worn-out products or packaging for recycling.
-These are often items that are not accepted in household recycling programs like textiles, pens and cosmetic containers.
+These are often items that are not accepted in household recycling programs, like textiles, pens and cosmetic containers.
 Information on how to participate can be found on a company's website.